The NAFEMS Glossary

 Hybrid ElementsElements that use stress interpolation within their volume and displacement interpolation around their boundary.

 Hydrostatic Stress And StrainIs the average of the direct stress or strain components at any point of reference, ignoring the shear components.
-It causes change in volume but not change in shape of an element of material (q.v. also deviatoric stress and strain).
+It causes change in volume but not change in shape of an element of material.
+See also Deviatoric Stress and Strain.

 Hydrostatic StressThe stress arising from a uniform pressure load on a cube of material.
 It is the average value of the direct stress components at any point in the body.